 ORNL technology could mean improved prosthesis fitting, design

-Soldiers returning from war who have lost a leg could lead a more active lifestyle with the help of a technology being developed by Oak Ridge National Laboratory researchers.
+December 28, 2011 — Soldiers returning from war who have lost a leg could lead a more active festyle with the help of a technology being developed by Oak Ridge National Laboratory researchers.

 Battery-powered Christmas carol: A trip down memory (effect) lane

 December 21, 2011 — As consumers anticipate unwrapping the latest electronic gadget during the holidays, they may not give much thought to how long their shiny devices will last.
 But it's a topic under significant consideration at Oak Ridge National Laboratory, where researchers such as Claus Daniel are working to understand a critical lifetime component in these devices -- the battery.